hetu-script/hetu-script/docs/docs/docs/en-US/syntax/variable/readme.md

 print('To kill the ${a}, you have to wait ${6*7} years.')
 ```

-A little difference from Dart is that you have to write a curly brackets even if you have only one identifier.
+Note it's different to Dart that you have to write a curly brackets even if you have only one identifier.

 ## Late finalize

-You can declare a immutable symbol while not assign it with a value immediately by using keyword **late**.
+You can declare a **immutable** variable while not initialize it immediately, by using keyword **late**.

 It will become immutable after the first assignment.